tensorlayer/TensorLayer/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/tensorlayer/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Help Wanted Issues](https://badge.waffle.io/zsdonghao/tensorlayer.svg?label=up-for-grabs&title=Help Wanted Issues)](https://waffle.io/zsdonghao/tensorlayer)

-TensorLayer is a Deep Learning (DL) and Reinforcement Learning (RL) library extended from [Google TensorFlow](https://www.tensorflow.org).
+TensorLayer is a Deep Learning (DL) and Reinforcement Learning (RL) library designed for researchers and engineers.

 # New Features
-* You can now use TL with [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras) together!
+* You can now use TensorLayer with [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras) together!
 * Compatible with TensorFlow 1.0 release.

 # Why TensorLayer

-TensorLayer grow out from our need to combine the power of TensorFlow with the right building modules of deep neural networks in solving machine learning problems.
+TensorLayer grow out from our need to combine the power of [Google TensorFlow](https://www.tensorflow.org) with the right building modules of deep neural networks in solving machine learning problems.
 At its root, it has four design goals:

 - **Simplicity**: TensorLayer lifts the low-level dataflow paradigm of TensorFlow to abstracted DL and RL modules.
 These modules come with detailed examples and can be deployed in minutes.
 A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation if need.
 - **Composibility**: If possible, machine learning modules should be composed, not built.
 By providing connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
 This yields a much better time to explore ideas and allows user to focus on solving actual problems.